The Complete Guide to Pricing Your Services in 2026

 Cost-Plus vs. Value-Based Pricing

 The best approach for most service businesses?
-Start with cost-plus to set your floor, then layer in value-based pricing as you gain confidence and client results to point to.
+Start with cost-plus to set your floor, then shift toward value-based pricing as you build a track record of client results.

 How to Research Competitor Pricing

-You don't need to match competitors, but you do need to know where you stand.
+Matching competitors isn't necessary, but it helps to know where you stand.
 Here's how to gather intel:

-- Check their websites.
-Some competitors list prices openly.
+- Some competitors list prices right on their websites.
+Start there.

-- Request quotes.
-Have a friend or colleague inquire as a potential customer.
+- Have a friend or colleague request a quote as a potential customer.

 Position yourself deliberately.
 Cheapest?
 You'll attract price shoppers.
 Premium?
 You need the branding and results to back it up.
 Mid-range with a clear differentiator is where most service businesses thrive.